brightec/Guidelines_Android/project_and_code_guidelines.md

 #### 2.3.2.1 ID naming

-IDs should be prefixed with the name of the element in lowercase underscore.
+IDs should be prefixed with the name of the element in lowercase underscore, not abbreviated.
 For example:

 | Element            | Prefix            |